 All CLS students must write an Honors thesis in their final year.

 CLS majors must take a minimum of two (2) electives in each of the disciplines of History, Philosophy, and Religious Studies, at least one of which must be an independent study in their junior year.
-Students must also take a minimum of two electives in Language & Literature through Habib’s Arzu Center for Regional Languages and Humanities.
+Students must also take one Language & Literature Elective.

 Students must further take three (3) free electives offered by any of the other majors at Habib University.